happy family

 J.J. gave Eddie's hand one more squeeze.
 "Come on.
 We'll be okay."

 The crunch of sand shifting beneath Eddie spoke for him.
-He slowly lowered his arms from the broken rim of the hull's opening, and stepped to one side.
-Eddie glanced cautiously at Dad, terror flickering in his eyes as he braced himself for the worst.
+He slowly lowered his arms from the broken rim of the hull's opening and stepped to one side.
+Eddie stared cautiously at Dad, bracing himself for something.
 The breeze pushed in through the entrance, rustling the pirate flag on Eddie's shoulders.

 < Home